spilkovab/bp-2024/README.md

-# bp-2024
+# Bachelor's thesis - Bara Spilkova - semantic segmentation of off-road terrain
-Bachelor's thesis - semantic segmentation of off-road terrain
+This is a repository which contains all performed experiments